csherstan/triangles/README.md

 4. Choosing to implement SACv2 - or at least start there.
 The reason being that this has been a fundamental alg in the work I've been doing for the past 3 years, but I don't know it well because someone else has always implemented it first.
-5. A goal here is practice, not code reuse, so I'm not trying to write libraries and sometimes I'm choosing to do things a harder way, just for the experience.
+5. A goal here is practice, not code reuse, so I'm not *necessarily* writing reusable or modular code.
+That said, in a number of places I have been experimenting with what the right abstraction are.
+For example, what is the right abstraction for a SAC policy in Flax?
+In short, there is certainly more complexity here than is necessary to just solve pendulum or something.

 ## Completed